 Participants must be employed by a sponsoring business.
 Programme-specific entry requirements apply, as agreed with the sponsoring business.
-For example:

 To secure an apprenticeship you will need to gain a place on this degree apprenticeship you will have been successful on application and interview as conducted by the sponsoring business in conjunction with the University of Winchester.
 Alternatively, you may be seeking career enhancement within your current role.
 In this case you will need your employer to support you by offering a Degree Apprenticeship with the University of Winchester.

 In the absence of formal learning qualifications applications are welcomed from persons who can demonstrate relevant work experience, including work in a voluntary capacity.
 The course structure actively supports claims for Recognition of Prior Learning (RPL).

 *UCAS has changed the way they calculate the tariff for courses starting in September 2017.
 Find out more about the new tariff.

 3 - 4 years part-time